 - Is dental and vision included or is that extra?
 Other than what is required for health care reform, dental and vision are usually additions to your medical plan if offered by your employer.

 - How many doctors are in this plan?
 Some lower-cost plans offer local networks or limit the doctors and hospitals you can use.
 Know what access to doctors and hospitals you have before choosing a plan.

 - Can you set up a HSA or FSA?
 Some employers allow you to set up a flexible spending account (FSA) to help pay for medical expenses with pre-tax money.
 Another option is to see if one of the health plans is approved for using a health savings account (HSA), which is similar to an FSA.
 A plan typically needs to have a high deductible to be HSA-compatible.

-Choosing a health plan can be confusing; learn more about the Personal Choice PPO.
+Choosing a health plan can be confusing; learn more about the Physician Choice PPO here.
 For more on employer-sponsored health plans, check out these other posts: